hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 ![Figure 5](/images/resid_fitted.png)

 &nbsp;&nbsp;&nbsp;A couple of noteworthy outliers demonstrate the weakness I mentioned above with my model.
 Points 3-Singapore and 23-Japan (my two biggest outliers) are both asian countries with particular features which cause my model to make innacurate predictions.
-These two countries are well educated and have relatively high GDP per capita, and have a relatively high percent of their populations considered insufficiently active.
-Given this, my model predicted both countries should have obesity rates around 15%, yet Japan and Singapore's actual obesity rates were 3.3% and 6.2% respectively.
+These two countries are fairly well educated, have relatively high GDP per capita, and have a relatively high percent of their populations considered insufficiently active.
+Given this, my model predicted both countries would have obesity rates around 15%, yet Japan and Singapore's actual obesity rates were 3.3% and 6.2% respectively.

 ## Conclusions and Future Work
-&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;This project concluded with a fairly accurate model which achieved the initial objective of predicting obesity rates quite well.
+Perhaps more importantly are some of the trends and insights revealed through this analysis.
+Clearly there is much more work to be done in order to truly understanding the nuanced epidemic of obesity.
+Still, from this analysis there are a few general conclusions we can draw.

+#### Developed, Wealthy Countries Are Generally More Obese

+&nbsp;&nbsp;&nbsp;Countries can generally expect to see higher obesity rates among their population as they become wealthier and better educated.
+There's clearly a good deal of nuance here, as we're unable to conclude what about these characteristics leads to higher obesity rates.
+Additionally, the effects might be different depending on the region of the country.
+European countries, for example, showed a weaker effect on obesity rates due to higher GDP per Capita.
+Then there are those outliers I mentioned who defy this trens, it's possible we might gain further insight from studying these countries and what might contribute to exceptionally low obesity rates.
+A more granular analysis of changing consumption and lifestyle patterns in countries would surely shed more light on this trend.

+#### Oceania Countries in Particular Have High Obesity Rates

+&nbsp;&nbsp;&nbsp;Oceania countries, with the exception of New Zealand and Australia who have characteristics resembling that of European states, can generally expect to have much higher obesity rates.
+The disparity is quite striking, although we should keep in mind these are relatively small countries and thereby these populations, obese or otherwise, make up a tiny portion of the world's populations.
+Still, it might be worthwhile to look into lifestyle and consumption patterns on these islands, lest we allow more developing or island states fall into the same pattern.

+#### Sufficient Activity Predicts Lower Obesity Rates

+&nbsp;&nbsp;&nbsp;Although the impact appears to be slightly weaker than the previous two mentioned above, there is no doubt a link between levels of activity and projected obesity rates.
+Furthermore, my model looks only at what percentage of a population meets minimum standards, but doesn't specify frequency or type of activity being done.
+We should encourage governments to promote a healthy and active lifestyle, but further analysis is certainly needed to prescribe specific recommendations.

+#### Globalization and Imports: A More Complicated Effect

+&nbsp;&nbsp;&nbsp;As far as how interconnected a country is with the rest of the world, the effects seem to vary between countries.